MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/tutorial-version-history.md

 ### Check the progress on scheduled trim job

-- Once the job is queued you will be able to check the status of your trimming job.
+- Once the job is queued, you'll be able to check the status of your trimming job.
 Use the cmdlet included in `VersionUtils.ps1` script to check the status of a version expiration scheduling job.

 - For example, if you're scheduling a job for the [site](https://contoso.sharepoint.com), using the schedule file `https://contoso.sharepoint.com/Shared Documents/Schedule.csv`, run the following command in PowerShell.